ndd21/PHYS281/docs/index.md

 institution and bound by national laws or industry-specific regulations and guidelines.
 So coding cannot exist independently of ethics and scrutiny by others.

-In general it is good to think of the following practices when coding:
+In general, it is good to think of the following practices when coding:

 * Do not use code for illegal or malicious activities.
 * Make sure you properly attribute any part of your code that uses code/algorithms from other